 I’ve been experimenting with citrus peel extraction for joint pain and inflammation for a few years and I’m so excited for the relief it’s brought so many people.
 It’s my pleasure to share this with everyone that would like to give it a try.
 It’s very easy to make, very fast acting, all natural, and quite frankly too good to be true.
 The first time that I really woke up to what I had was when I tried it on my elderly mother who was having trouble walking and really struggled to walk up the stairs to go to bed when visiting.
 Her ankles were so painful she was nearly incapacitated, so she became my first volunteer.
 I had a batch of orange and lemon peel extract I’d recently made and already combined with coconut oil to be used as a topical so we put that on her pained ankles to see what would happen and I went back downstairs.
-After about 5-minutes she was calling my name from upstairs so I went up expecting the that she was going to ask for ice, ibuprofen or something else for the pain, but she was sitting on the bed with a confused look on her face and said, “You aren’t going to believe this but the pain is gone.”
-I made the stuff, I put it on her hoping for the best, but even I thought that it was too fast and effective to be believed.
-We kept experimenting with it and every time without fail it eradicated the arthritic ankle.
-Most interesting was the cumulative effect we found it to have.
-In the beginning she would apply the topical every day but soon realized she didn’t need it so often.
-Then, once a week, once every two week, finally only periodically when the pain came back and she said, “If it wasn’t me using it and experiencing the results I wouldn’t believe it.”
+After about 5-minutes she was calling my name from upstairs so I went up expecting that she was going to ask for ice, ibuprofen or something else for the pain, but she was sitting on the bed with a confused look on her face and said, “You aren’t going to believe this but the pain is gone.”
+I made the stuff and put it on her ankle hoping for the best, but even I thought it was too fast and effective to be believed.
+We kept experimenting with it and every time without fail it eradicated the arthritic pain in her ankle.
+Most interesting was the cumulative effect it appeared to have.
+In the beginning she would apply the topical every day but soon realized she didn’t need it so often so it became once a week, once every two weeks, and finally only periodically when the pain came back.
+She was so happy to be pain free but still said, “If it wasn’t me using it and experiencing the results I wouldn’t believe it.”
 She had tried everything and this is the only thing that helped, and it helped miraculously.
 Since then I’ve given it to many people and taught many how to make it and it hasn’t failed yet.
 My hope is sharing this discovery and how to make it will help you with joint pain and inflation troubles.

 MAKING THE CITRUS PEEL CONCENTRATE